Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 You can also create your own Insomnia plugin and upload it via **Insomnia Preferences** within the app or via NPM.
 Generally, plugins do the following:

 * Add a custom template tag for rendering custom values
-* Defines a hook that can do things like intercept requests and responses to add custom behavior
+* Define a hook that can do things like intercept requests and responses to add custom behavior

 Browse our current community NPM plugins on the [Insomnia Plugin Hub](https://insomnia.rest/plugins).